shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

    int main() {
      LockMemory();

-     // Do your work...
+     // Start the RT thread... etc.
    }

 .. |mlockall| replace:: ``mlockall(MCL_CURRENT | MCL_FUTURE)``
 .. _mlockall: https://man7.org/linux/man-pages/man2/mlock.2.html

-This code is relatively straight-forward.
-Line 6 shows the usage of ``mlockall``, along with some error handling after.
-More advanced and optional memory-related tuning are discussed in the `Appendix: advanced configurations`_ section at the end of this post.
+This code is straight-forward: line 6 shows the usage of ``mlockall``, along with some error handling after.

 Setting up real-time threads with pthreads
 ==========================================

 By default, threads created on Linux are scheduled with a non-RT scheduler.
-The non-RT scheduler is not optimized for latency and thus cannot be used to satisfy RT constraints.
-To setup an RT thread, we need to inform the OS to schedule the thread with one of the RT policies.
-There are three RT scheduling
-policies: ``SCHED_FIFO``, ``SCHED_RR``, and ``SCHED_DEADLINE``.
-Generally,
-``SCHED_RR`` should probably not be used as it is tricky to use correctly\
-[#fschedrr]_. ``SCHED_DEADLINE`` is an interesting but advanced scheduler that I may cover in another time.
+The non-RT scheduler is not optimized for latency and thus cannot generally be used to satisfy RT constraints.
+To setup an RT thread, we need to inform the OS to schedule the thread with a RT scheduling policy.
+As of the time of this writing, there are three RT scheduling policies on Linux: ``SCHED_RR``, ``SCHED_DEADLINE``, and ``SCHED_FIFO``.
+Generally, ``SCHED_RR`` should probably not be used as it is tricky to use correctly\ [#fschedrr]_. ``SCHED_DEADLINE`` is an interesting but advanced scheduler that I may cover in another time.
 For most applications, ``SCHED_FIFO`` is likely good enough.
-With this policy, if a process is `runnable
-<https://tldp.org/LDP/tlk/kernel/processes.html>`__ (i.e. not blocked due to
-mutex, IO, sleep, etc.), it will run until it is done, blocked, or preempted (interrupted) by a higher-priority process\ [#fschedfifo]_.
-With `the right system setup </blog/2022/02-linux-rt-appdev-part2.html>`__, ``SCHED_FIFO`` can be easily used to program an RT loop where it perform some work, sleep for a predictable amount of time, then wake up and perform some more work in the next iteration.
-An example of this is something we will build towards in this post.
+With this policy, if a thread is `runnable <https://tldp.org/LDP/tlk/kernel/processes.html>`__ (i.e. not blocked due to mutex, IO, sleep, etc.), it will run until it is done, blocked, or preempted (interrupted) by a higher-priority thread\
+[#fschedfifo]_.
+With `the right system setup
+</blog/2022/02-linux-rt-appdev-part2.html>`__, ``SCHED_FIFO`` can be used to
+program an RT loop with relatively low jitter (0.05 - 0.2ms depending on the hardware).
+This is something that you will know how to do by the end of this post.

 In addition to configuring the thread with an RT scheduling policy, we also need to give it an RT priority level.
-If two processes are runnable, the higher-priority process will run, even if it means preempting the lower-priority process in the process.
-The priority of a normal Linux process is controlled by its `nice values
+If two threads are runnable, the higher-priority thread will run, even if it means preempting the lower-priority thread in the process.
+The priority of a normal Linux thread\
+[#fthreadtask]_ is controlled by its `nice values
 <https://man7.org/linux/man-pages/man2/nice.2.html>`__ and ranges from -20 to
 +19, with the *lower* values taking a *higher* priority.
-However, these values are not used by RT threads\ [#fnice]_.
-Instead, a thread scheduled by an RT scheduling policy always have higher priority than non-RT threads and thus have to use a different set of priority values, ranging from 0 to 99.
-Confusingly, with this system, a *higher* value takes a *higher* priority.
-On a typical Linux distribution with the ``PREEMPT_RT`` patch, there should not be able RT tasks running on the system except for some built-in kernel tasks.
+However, these values are not applicable to RT threads\ [#fnice]_.
+Instead, the RT priority values of a thread scheduled by an RT scheduling policy ranges from 0 to 99.
+Confusingly, in this system, a *higher* value takes a *higher* priority.
+Fortunately, nice values and RT priority values are unrelated and RT threads always have higher priority than the non-RT threads.
+The scale for the nice and RT priority values is illustrated in *Figure 1*.

+On a typical Linux distribution with the ``PREEMPT_RT`` patch, there should not be able RT tasks running on the system except for a few built-in kernel tasks.
 The kernel interrupt request (IRQ) handlers handle interrupt requests originating from hardware devices and run with an RT priority value of 50.
-Some critical kernel-internal tasks, such as the process migration tasks and the watchdog task, run with a RT priority value of 99.
-To ensure that the RT application gets priority over the IRQ handlers, its RT priority is usually set to 80\ [#fprio80]_.
-Its RT priority should not be set to 99 to ensure kernel-critical tasks can run.
-All of this is illustrated in *Figure 1*.
+These are necessary for communication with the hardware and should generally not be changed\ [#fprio80]_.
+Some critical kernel-internal tasks, such as the process migration tasks and the watchdog task, always run with a RT priority value of 99.
+To ensure that the RT application gets priority over the IRQ handlers, its RT priority is usually set to 80 as a reasonable default.
+Userspace RT applications should generally not set its RT to 99 to ensure kernel-critical tasks can run.
+These processes are also marked on *Figure 1*.

 .. figure:: /static/imgs/blog/2022/04-rt-priority.svg

-   *Figure 1*: Diagram depicting the ranges of priority levels on Linux (not to scale)
+   *Figure 1*: Diagram depicting the ranges of priority levels on Linux (not to scale). ``SCHED_OTHER`` is a non-RT scheduling policy while ``SCHED_FIFO`` is an RT scheduling policy.

-To setup the scheduling policy and priority, we must interact with the ``pthread`` API.
+To setup the RT scheduling policy and priority, we can interact with the ``pthread`` API\ [#frtset]_.
 The C++ standard library defines the ``std::thread`` class as a cross-platform abstraction around the OS-level threads.
-However, there is no built-in way to setup the scheduling policy and priority as these APIs are not standardized across platforms.
+However, there is no C++-native ways to setup the scheduling policy and priority as the OS-level APIs (such as ``pthread``) are not standardized across platforms.
 Instead, ``std::thread`` has a ``native_handle()`` method that returns the underlying ``pthread_t`` struct on Linux.
 With the right API calls, it is possible to set the scheduling policy and priority after the creation of the thread.
 However, I find this to be a bit tedious and prefer interact with the ``pthread`` API directly so that the thread is created with the right attributes.
 This code can then be wrapped into a ``Thread`` class for convenience (`full code is shown here
 <https://github.com/shuhaowu/rt-demo/tree/master/examples/blog_examples/basic.cpp>`__):

 .. code-block:: c++